This Hasselback Jalapeno Popper Chicken is SO GOOD – all you need is light cream cheese, cheddar and jalapeno peppers!

 You can store any leftover chicken in the fridge up to 5 days.
-You can reheat in a 375 F oven for 10-15 minutes, or you can pop it back into the microwave for 1-2 minutes.
+Reheat the chicken in an oven for 10-15 minutes, or you can pop it back into the microwave for 1-2 minutes.
 Make sure to sprinkle some water overtop before reheating so the chicken doesn't dry out – this is my special trick to get rid of that leftover chicken taste!
 I prefer to store and reheat in glass bowls because this way you can just reheat right from the container.

 Can you freeze it?

 Yes you can!
 You can freeze in a Ziploc freezer bag or in a glass container with a lid for up to 3 months.
 You can't reheat from frozen, so you will need to let the chicken defrost in the fridge overnight and then reheat using the above methods.

 More stuffed chicken recipes

 Meal prep tools

 - Grab some glass meal prep bowls if you plan on turning this recipe into leftovers